SynXoo/Trivia-Project/README.md

 ## Current Status

-🚧 **Work in Progress** - Backend authentication is complete, frontend integration pending.
+🚧 **Work in Progress** - Backend authentication complete, frontend authentication in progress.

 > ⚠️ **Note:** `scripts/start.sh` does not currently work because the frontend is not fully set up yet.
 For now, run only the backend server with `node server-with-auth.js`.